cooking whole grains

-pressure cooked short grain brown rice
+pressure cooked short or long grain brown rice and wild rice

 boiled brown rice

-to boil rice, use the same rinse and drain procedure above, and adjust the amount of rice and water to fit whatever pot size you are using - for boiling it is generally 2 cups of water to 1 cup of rice, plus 1/4 tsp. sea salt... after rinsing/draining, return rice to the pot and add the water and salt - again making sure the rice is even... bring it to a full boil, then cover and reduce heat to low... cook for 40 minutes, remove from heat, and let it settle for another 10 minutes or so with the lid still on
+to boil rice, use the same rinse and drain procedure above, and adjust the amount of rice and water to fit whatever pot size you are using - for boiling it is generally 2 cups of water to 1 cup of rice, plus 1/4 tsp. sea salt... after rinsing/draining, return rice to the pot and add the water and salt - again making sure the rice is even...bring it to a full boil, then cover and reduce heat to low... cook for 40 minutes, remove from heat, and let it settle for another 10 minutes or so with the lid still on

-boiled white basmati rice
+boiled white rice (basmati, jasmine, etc.)

-wash rice well - the ratio for white basmati rice is 1 to 1 1/2 (for example - 1 1/2 cups of water to 1 cup of rice)...
-Add 1/8 tsp. sea salt & bring to a boil... turn heat to low, cover pot, and let simmer for 20 minutes... remove from heat and let sit for 10 minutes before removing the lid, stir with a rice paddle to blend above/below rice energies
+wash rice well - the ratio for white rice is 1 to 1 1/2 (for example - 1 cup of rice needs 1 1/2 cups of water)... add 1/8 tsp. sea salt & bring to a boil... turn heat to low, cover pot, and let simmer for 20 minutes... remove from heat and let sit for 10 minutes before removing the lid, stir with a rice paddle to blend above/below rice energies

-• Native to the high altitude valleys of the Andes is the tasty and versatile grain quinoa (keen’ wa).
+Native to the high altitude valleys of the Andes is the tasty and versatile grain quinoa (keen’ wa).
 Quinoa was so revered by the Incas as their mother grain that the conquering Spanish denigrated it and forced the people to grow barley for Spanish style beer.
 In time quinoa became associated with impoverishment.
 Until very recently the Aymara and Quechua peoples of the altiplano believed that if they fed quinoa to their children it would make them stupid.
 As these indigenous peoples could afford it, they favored the upper and middle class foods, pasta and white bread, over what they once esteemed as their sacred grain.

 Fortunately North American interest in quinoa is helping reinstate the status of the mother grain in its homeland.
 Imported quinoa was first marketed in the United States in 1984.
 Today quinoa is available in restaurants and stores throughout the Americas.